CrazyRabbitZheng/BubblePopper/README.md

    However, when I clicked the 'Play Again', it displayed 'Start Game'.
    What I expected is  when click 'Play Again', it immediately restarts the game.
 I don't double clicking to re-play.
    Fixed this.
-5. Added bubble popping sound effect. installed expo-av API to add sound effects.
+5. Added sound effects.
+Installed expo-av API to add sound effects.
    Added .wav file to assets for single bubble pop.

-TODO 4.
-Added laser sound effect.
+   Added .wav file to assets for laser gun shot.

 TODO 6.
 Changed login icon.
 5. TODO.
 ADD fade away effects so that when game over auto pops all bubbles left.